knightjdr/hclust/README.md

 ### Sort

-The hclust.Sort method can be used to sort the original data matrix that was input to hclust.Distance based on the clustering order.
-The method requires a vector containing the names of the rows/columns in their original order and a vector with the sorder order.
-The sorted order can be obtained from the hclust.Tree method.
+The `hclust.Sort` method can be used to sort the original data matrix that was input to `hclust.Distance` based on the clustering order.
+The method requires a vector containing the `names` of the rows/columns in their original order and a vector with the sorder order.
+The sorted order can be obtained from the `hclust.Tree` method.
-The "dim" supplied to sort must be one of "column" or "row".
+The `dim` argument must be one of "column" or "row".
 To sort a matrix by both column and row, simply call this method twice (once for columns and once for rows).